IHE/ITI.PCF/README.md

 ### In development

 - prototyped ITI-108.
 Tried to not replicate any of ITI-71, but rather reference it and indicate the deviations.
 Have many TODO questions in the transaction narrative to discuss.
+- prototype ITI-109
+- prototype ITI-110
+- add an inline example of data tagged in the SLS section

 ### Decided